ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 to offer an OAuth Access Token {{?OAUTH=RFC6749}} when requesting an IP Session.
 As another example, another extension could allow an endpoint to demonstrate knowledge of a cryptographic secret.

-## Reliable Transmission of IP Packets

-While it is desirable to transmit IP packets unreliably in most cases, an extension could provide a mechanism to allow forwarding some packets reliably.
-For example, when using HTTP/3, this can be accomplished by allowing Data Transports to run over both DATAGRAM and STREAM frames.

 ## Configuration of Congestion and Flow Control